 In case you missed it, SwitchBot is pretty cool.
 Call me strange, but there is something awesome in little, simple robots doing mundane tasks for you.
 I transformed one of SwitchBots (review) into a KettleBot.
 SwitchBot Curtain (review), or CurtainBot is, on the other hand, the best way to drag your curtains on the cheap without modifications.
-Everything SwitchBot just got better, thanks to SwitchBot API published on GitHub.
+Everything in SwitchBot just got better, thanks to the SwitchBot API published on GitHub.
 I’m here to give you a headstart so you don’t feel lost.

 New in SwitchBot

 The SwitchBot API is a much more interesting update for me.
-Available on GitHub libraries are split between direct Bluetooth control and SwitchBot account API.
+Available on GitHub, libraries are split between direct Bluetooth control and the SwitchBot account API.
 There is also a Home Bridge integration if you are into HomeKit.
-Playing with Bluetooth stack is over my head if I’m honest, but I really appreciate the option.
+Playing with the Bluetooth stack is over my head if I’m honest, but I really appreciate the option.
 This way, you can interact with SwitchBot gadgets directly (without the need for a SwitchBot Hub).

 REST API enables access to SwitchBot serves in a very easy way.
 To take advantage of this, you will need the SwitchBot hub.
 All devices registered with the SwitchBot account will be available via API.